 Common Name: Clustered Tarweed

-Deinandra fasciculata is a Annual up to 0.90 metres tall.
+Deinandra fasciculata is an annual plant that can grow up to 0.90 metres tall.

 South-western N. America - California and Baja California.